Bill Anderson: 1977–1989: Countrypolitan shift and new changes

 By 1977, Anderson experienced several changes in his recording career.
 His longtime duet partner, Jan Howard, left his record label and road show, claiming that keeping up with the busy tour schedule had become too difficult.
 She was replaced by Mary Lou Turner.
 In 1976, the Turner-Anderson pairing had a number-one hit with the song, "Sometimes".
 Anderson's longtime label was renamed to MCA Records during the same time frame.
-Changes at the label continued when his longtime producer (Owen Bradley) was replaced by Buddy Killen.
+Changes at the label continued when his longtime producer Owen Bradley was replaced by Buddy Killen.
 Anderson's first assignment with Killen was the 1977 studio release, Scorpio.
-With Killen, Anderson's musical sound shifted from Nashville Sound ballads towards uptempo countrypolitan tunes.
+With Killen, Anderson's musical sound shifted from Nashville Sound ballads toward uptempo countrypolitan tunes.
 The new sound was reflected in his latest albums and singles.
 In 1977, Anderson had two major hits with the uptempo "Head to Toe" and "Still the One".
 The following year, Anderson had a major hit with the disco-flavored "I Can't Wait Any Longer".
 The song peaked at number four on the Billboard country singles chart and reached number 80 on the Hot 100.
 Its corresponding studio effort, Love...& Other Sad Stories, reached number 37 on the Billboard country albums list.

 Although successful at first, Anderson's late-1970s music received negative criticism from many writers.
 Author Kurt Wolff criticized his new image, commenting that his music "flirted dangerously with disco beats".
 Eugene Chadbourne of Allmusic only gave his Love...& Other Sad Stories album 1.5 out of 5 stars.
 "This is an album that begins with what sounds like a pervert and ends with an effect described as frightening.
 Too bad most of it is so boring to listen to", Chadbourne concluded.
 Anderson's sales success began to decline following the release of "I Can't Wait Any Longer".
 His follow-up album, Ladies Choice (1979), only reached number 44 on the country albums chart.
 The album's only major hit was the top-20 single "This Is a Love Song".
 After the release of his final MCA album in 1980, he was dropped from the label.

 In the mid 1980s, Anderson shifted his professional interests.
 He began a brief television career in California, and he continued recording music sporadically during the decade.
 On the independent Southern Tracks label, he released Southern Fried in 1983, co-producing it with musician Mike Johnson.
-The album also spawned four singles that became minor hits on the country songs chart, including the title track.
+The album spawned four singles that became minor hits on the country songs chart, including the title track.
 In 1986, Anderson released A Place in the Country, which was also produced by Johnson.
 The record was also released in the United Kingdom with a different track list.
 Four singles released from the album became minor country hits between 1984 and 1987.